anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/facebook-integration.md

 ---
 Meta Ads is the unified advertising platform for Meta's vast ecosystem of social apps, including Facebook, Instagram, Messenger, and WhatsApp.
 It specializes in connecting businesses with a massive consumer audience by leveraging deep user data on personal interests, life events, and digital behaviors.

-The platform allows advertisers to target audiences with incredible precision using criteria like demographics (age, location), interests (hobbies, pages liked), and behaviors (purchase history, device usage).
-Ads are highly visual and seamlessly integrated across the Meta suite, appearing in feeds, Stories, Reels, and Messenger.
-Formats include everything from single images and videos to interactive carousels and immersive collection ads, all optimized to drive engagement and direct consumer action from brand awareness to online sales.

 <br />

 ## Connect your Meta Ads Manager Account